seawolf42/Jupyter-Markdown-Examples/README.md

 *Jupyter*'s engine allows you to embed some non-standard Markdown syntax.:

+### Inline code:

+This isn't really a *Markdown* thing, this is a *Jupyter* thing.
+Just put Python expressions in separate notebook blocks, between Markdown blocks.
+In this way you can alternate between text and running/live code.

 ### LaTeX expressions

 You can embed LaTeX equations both inline and as stand-alone text.